SeisSCOPED/HPS/book/preliminary/index.md

 Please make sure to find some time to go through the below material before the hackweek.
 ```

+### Shell Scripting

+Everyone attending will be exposed to shell scripting and it will be necessary to have a basic skills.
+The [Software Carpentries Shell Novice](https://swcarpentry.github.io/shell-novice/) have necessary educational materials to be comfortable for the workshop.

 ### GitHub Account